Cudd1eB34R/ECON690_Final_Project/README.md

 Data is collected for each of the 50 states over a 7 year period.

 ## Raw Data Files
+Each segment includes a short explaination about the data and the files corresponding to it.

 ### Murder Ratio/MSA Ratio (FBI:UCR)
 Each table contains data for all 50 states in 1 year.
 Murder ratio is calculated from estimated total murders and estimated state population.
 MSA ratio is calculated from estimated MSA population over estimated state population